microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/New-MgBetaDevice.md

   - `[Status <String>]`: Device is online or offline.
 Only returned if user signs in with a Microsoft account as part of Project Rome.
   - `[SystemLabels <String[]>]`: List of labels applied to the device by the system.
 Supports $filter (/$count eq 0, /$count ne 0).
   - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: Groups and administrative units that this device is a member of.
 This operation is transitive.
 Supports $expand.
   - `[TrustType <String>]`: Type of trust for the joined device.
 Read-only.
 Possible values: Workplace (indicates bring your own personal devices), AzureAd (Cloud only joined devices), ServerAd (on-premises domain joined devices joined to Azure AD).
-For more details, see Introduction to device management in Azure Active Directory.
+For more details, see Introduction to device management in Azure Active Directory
   - `[UsageRights <IMicrosoftGraphUsageRight[]>]`: Represents the usage rights a device has been granted.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[CatalogId <String>]`: Product id corresponding to the usage right.